Marko2155/BASICsharp/README.md

 BASIC# (had to remove the # from title because of GitHub) is a program where you can write and run code in a BASIC-like programming language called C#ASIC (pronounced CBASIC).

 # ---WARNING---
-This branch is only used for development purposes, as it has unfinished+broken commands.
+This branch is only used for development purposes, as it might have unfinished+broken commands.
 This branch is used for transfering from one collaborator to another.
 Any code submitted here must never be built by consumers, only collaborators.

 # How it works
 C#BASIC is not a real language, it is written all in software to point to standard C# functions (hence the name C#ASIC).
 C#BASIC will halt if it finds a command that is not programmed in yet.